-The labeling on pet food can often be misleading.
+The labeling of pet food can often be misleading.
 Knowing what to look for might help:

-- Pay attention to the name – If the label on your pet food says "Beef for Dogs”, it has at least 95% beef.
-Some products like the Wellness 95 Percent Beef Canned Dog Food mention the beef percentage right on the label.
+- Pay attention to the name: If the label on your pet food says "Beef for Dogs," it has at least 95% beef.
+Some products like Wellness 95 Percent Beef Canned Dog Food mention the beef percentage on the label.
 If the pet food clearly states the type of meat, that is what your pet will get.
 Another product is the Redbarn beef rolls that specify 50% fresh meat portions in the food.

-- Read the list of ingredients – The actual ingredients are always listed in descending order by weight on the product bag or can.
-It is the first thing you need to read to find out how healthy the pet food is.
+- Read the list of ingredients: The actual ingredients are always listed in descending order by weight on the product bag or can.
+It is the first thing you need to read to find out how healthy pet food is.
 One example from Merrick dog food is the Merrick real lamb recipe dog canned food with actual lamb contents in the dog food.

-- Buy cat or dog food that contains meat protein – Since they are carnivores, real meat is the best option.
-Cows, goats, pigs or sheep should be the ideal meat sources for cat and dog food.
+- Buy cat or dog food with meat protein: Since they are carnivores, real meat is the best option.
+Cows, goats, pigs, or sheep should be the ideal meat sources for cat and dog food.
 The whole meat source should be listed as one of the top two ingredients.
 Blue Buffalo dog food with red meat is a good consideration for an ideal meat protein food.

-- Choose wet pet food – Wet pet food is usually packaged in pouches or cans and is fresher, is of higher quality, and has more protein.
-Dry pet food is often sprayed with fat to lend more taste.
-Spraying dry food with water or other liquids allows the bacteria on the surface to multiply, which is bad for the health of your pet.
+- Choose wet pet food: Wet dog food is usually packaged in pouches or cans, is fresher, is higher quality, and has more protein.
+Dry dog food is often sprayed with fat to lend more taste.
+Spraying dry food with water or other liquids allows the bacteria on the surface to multiply, which is bad for your pet's health.

 Antioxidants are a key component of your dog's food.
 You should consider a few essential stuff while considering the benefits of antioxidants.